How to Find an Apartment [2023 Guide]

 Will you pay for your own utility use only, or does the property factor utilities into rent?
-Do I need renters insurance?
 Bring a list of questions to ask before renting an apartment to be extra prepared during your apartment hunt.

-This is one of the most challenging aspects of any move.
-Completing a move means completing crucial tasks, including changing your address, managing utilities, furnishing your apartment, getting your belongings moved over to your new place, and more.
-It can be overwhelming.
+Moving comes with its challenges, including changing your address, managing utilities, furnishing your apartment, getting your belongings moved over to your new place, and more.

-Check out our comprehensive moving checklist to help you stay organized from the moment you begin your apartment search to the moment you're fully settled.
-It’ll even help you with your first grocery shopping trip!
+Check out our comprehensive moving checklist to help you stay organized from apartment hunting to get moved in and settled.

-It's always good to get the most bang for your buck when renting an apartment.
-Regardless of your budget, these cost-saving measures can help you save big while renting.
+Regardless of your budget, these cost-saving tips can help you save big while renting.

 2. Avoid Popular Moving Seasons

-Take into account where you're looking to live.
-Are there universities nearby?
-Areas that are close to colleges and universities tend to experience the highest turnover of renters between semesters, especially during the summer.
+Seasonality affects the rental market and can save a bundle if you’re flexible on when you move.
+For example, areas that are close to colleges and universities tend to experience the highest turnover of renters between semesters, especially during the summer.

-During the "off" seasons, landlords are more likely to give you a deal on rent in order to keep up their occupancy.
-If you time it right, you'll find yourself in a much better position for negotiating rent with your landlord.
+If you time your search right, you'll find yourself in a much better position for negotiating rent with your landlord.